RobertCPhillips/CourseraJohnHopkinsDataScience/CleaningData/Project/codebook.md

 The type of activity performed.
 The values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 ###tBodyAcc-mean()-X
+The mean of the mean accelerometer body measurement in the X direction.

 ###tBodyAcc-mean()-Y
+The mean of the mean accelerometer body measurement in the Y direction.

 ###tBodyAcc-mean()-Z
+The mean of the mean accelerometer body measurement in the Z direction.

 ###tGravityAcc-mean()-X
+The mean of the mean accelerometer gravitational measurement in the X direction.

 ###tGravityAcc-mean()-Y
+The mean of the mean accelerometer gravitational measurement in the Y direction.

 ###tGravityAcc-mean()-Z
+The mean of the mean accelerometer gravitational measurement in the Z direction.

 ###tBodyAccJerk-mean()-X
+The mean of the mean accelerometer jerk measurement in the X direction.

 ###tBodyAccJerk-mean()-Y
+The mean of the mean accelerometer jerk measurement in the Y direction.

 ###tBodyAccJerk-mean()-Z
+The mean of the mean accelerometer jerk measurement in the Z direction.

 ###tBodyGyro-mean()-X
+The mean of the mean gyroscope body measurement in the X direction.

 ###tBodyGyro-mean()-Y
+The mean of the mean gyroscope body measurement in the Y direction.

 ###tBodyGyro-mean()-Z
+The mean of the mean gyroscope body measurement in the Z direction.

 ###tBodyGyroJerk-mean()-X